ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 2. **Business Layer (BL)**: This is the backend program that implements business logic (_i.e.
 Application or Web Server_).

-3. **3Data Access or Management Layer (DAL)**: This is the layer for computer data storage and data access (_i.e.
+3. **Data Access or Management Layer (DAL)**: This is the layer for computer data storage and data access (_i.e.
 Database Server or File System Server such as FTP Server or NFS Server_).

 ## What is Logical Volume Manager (LVM)?
 LVM stands for Logical Volume Manager, a technology used in Linux and other Unix-like operating systems to manage storage devices and create flexible, resizable storage configurations.
 LVM provides a layer of abstraction between the physical storage devices (_such as hard drives, SSDs, or partitions_) and the file systems or logical volumes used by the operating system.